 Consider the candidate experience during the assessment process.
 The tool should be engaging, fair, and not overly burdensome or intimidating.
 Accessibility and inclusivity are crucial to prevent any form of bias.

-Before finalizing your decision, conduct a trial run or request a demo to understand how the tool fits into your hiring process, and gather feedback from users to identify any potential issues.
+Before finalising your decision, conduct a trial run or request a demo to understand how the tool fits into your hiring process, and gather feedback from users to identify any potential issues.

 Budget and Return on Investment